kshiteesh/kshiteesh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Machine Learning Scientist at Western Digital since 2018
+subtitle: Machine Learning Engineer at Pinterest

 profile:
   align: right